danielfm/django-flash/doc/source/custom_storages.rst

 create a Python module with a class called :class:`FlashStorageClass`::

     # Let's suppose this module is called 'myproj.djangoflash.custom'

+    # You can use the serialization codec configured by the user
+    from djangoflash.codec import codec

     class FlashStorageClass(object):
         def _is_flash_stored(self, request):